KSpaceer/go_watermelon/README.md

 - ### Email service
 Manages mailing.
 When there is a request from the main service, it sends a message (auth or daily) using given email address over SMTP.
 Sending a daily message, the service also selects a random image of watermelons.

 Besides, both main and email services write logs using Zerolog.
-Besides stderr writing, logger also produces log messages for Kafka, which are consumed by Clickhouse and stored.
+With stderr writing, logger also produces log messages for Kafka, which are consumed by Clickhouse and stored.

 ## How to run
 We can run all necessary services separately, but there is a better and simplier way to do it - use Docker and Docker Compose.
 To run the project: